shawntmeyer/AzureVirtualDesktop/docs/avd.md

 The design of the Azure Virtual Desktop (AVD) project is intrinsically linked to the principles of Zero Trust, ensuring that every aspect of the virtual desktop infrastructure is secure by default.
 The project's architecture incorporates several key features that align with Zero Trust principles:

-#### Business Unit Identifier
+#### Identifier

-The `businessUnitIdentifier` parameter plays a crucial role in resource segregation.
-It allows for the differentiation of resources across multiple business units within the same Azure subscription, ensuring that each unit's resources are isolated and secure.
+The `identifier` parameter plays a crucial role in resource segregation.
+It allows for the differentiation of resources across multiple resource groups within the same Azure subscription, ensuring that each unit's resources are isolated and secure.

-#### Host Pool Identifer

-The `hostpoolIdentifier` is a fundamental aspect of the AVD design, providing a unique identity to each host pool.
-This specificity is vital for applying granular security policies and access controls, adhering to the Zero Trust mandate of explicit verification.

-#### Centralized AVD Monitoring

-With the `centralizedAVDMonitoring` feature, the project can maintain a robust security posture by monitoring activities across all host pools.
-This centralized approach is essential for detecting and responding to potential security threats in real-time.

-The AVD project includes several features that align with Zero Trust principles.
-One of these is the use of idempotent code, which means the core management resources are always updated and maintained consistently, no matter how many times the code is run.
-Another feature is the flexibility to deploy either personal or pooled host pools.
-Each type of host pool comes with its own set of security controls.
-These features help ensure that the project adheres to Zero Trust principles while meeting its specific needs.

 ### Zero Trust Implementation in AVD Offering